questions + answers

 How do I care for my textile from Dym?

-To care for your textile piece, you may machine wash on the cold water, gentle cycle, or if you prefer, hand wash separately.
-Use a minimum amount of gentle, ph-neutral soap.
+To care for your Dym textile, machine wash in cold water on the gentle cycle, or hand wash.
+Use a small amount of gentle, ph-neutral soap.
 Line dry or air dry flat.
-We’ve found that periodic old-fashioned ironing makes the fabric look its best; use the iron on the side of the cloth that is not printed, with the appropriate heat setting.
+Old-fashioned ironing makes the fabric look its best; use the iron on the side of the cloth that is not printed, with the appropriate heat setting.

 While our dyes are quite lightfast, they last longer if they spend less time in direct sunlight.
 With drapes, a lining goes a long way to protect the print.
 (All fabrics fade in the sun.)